 Claire pressed on, “You’ve seen me.
 I’m pretty good at getting in and out of places.
 Maybe even better than you.”

-He was pushing it now, Olive thought.
+He’s pushing it now, Olive thought.

 “Why do you want to even help me?”
 Olive asked.